 To be eligible for admission, a child must be 5 years old on or before September 1 of that school term.
 A child entering first grade must be 6 years of age on or before September 1 of that school term.
-Based upon an assessment of a child's readiness to attend school, the District may permit him or her to attend school prior to these dates.
-A child will also be allowed to attend first grade based upon an assessment of his or her readiness if he or she attended a non-public preschool, continued his or her education at that school through kindergarten, was taught in kindergarten by an appropriately licensed teacher, and will be 6 years old on or before December 31.
+Based upon an assessment of the child's readiness, a child will be allowed to attend first grade if he or she attended a non-public preschool, continued his or her education at that school through kindergarten, was taught in kindergarten by an appropriately licensed teacher, and will be 6 years old on or before December 31.
 A child with exceptional needs who qualifies for special education services is eligible for admission at 3 years of age.
-Early entrance to kindergarten or first grade may also be available through Board policy 6:135, Accelerated Placement Program.